apache/spark-website/downloads.md

 ### Installing with PyPi
 <a href="https://pypi.org/project/pyspark/">PySpark</a> is now available in pypi.
 To install just run `pip install pyspark`.

+### Convenience Docker Container Images

+[Spark Docker Container images are available from DockerHub](https://hub.docker.com/repository/docker/apache/spark), these images contain non-ASF software and may be subject to different license terms.

 ### Release notes for stable releases

 <ul id="sparkReleaseNotes"></ul>